by M. Peggy Quattro

 Credits to his longevity: “Support…it breeds confidence.
 If you’re supported you feel strong, you feel wanted, you feel needed.”

 If you’re not following Maxi on Facebook, Twitter, or Instagram, you should be.
 He takes great pride in announcing that he “calls the shots” on his Facebook and does a lot of his own social media posting.
 Recognizing the importance of social networking, he admits, “Social media is very important.
 It has to be supported by yourself and whatever record company you’re working with.
 In fact, it’s probably the most important part of marketing today.”
-To connect, follow @MaxiPriest and Instagram TheRealMaxiPriest.
+To connect, follow @MaxiPriest and Instagram @TheRealMaxiPriest.

 When asked if anyone ever made a comparison to him and Bruno Mars, Maxi laughs.
 “I heard Bruno Mars once said I was one of his favorite singers!”
-There is a similarity in looks, too.
+And I say there is a similarity in looks, too.
 Check a young Maxi from the ‘80s and the young Bruno Mars – you see it?
 “He must look like me cuz I was here first,” Maxi laughs, adding, “Yeah, we had the same uncle!”
 See for yourself.
 Watch this video with clips from a young Maxi in 1984-85-86 for VH1’s 1991 Before They Were Stars.

 Three of Maxi’s sons are also in the music business – Che, and Marvin and Ryan, who co-wrote and produced “Full Hundred” for their father’s 2 the Max album.
 “I’ve guided them in everything they’ve done, but there comes a time where you have to let go, and pray to God that whatever you taught them from foundation, they will take with them wherever they are going.”